Climbers' Club

 The Climbers' Club is the senior rock-climbing club in England and Wales (outside the Lake District).
 The club was founded in 1898.
-The CC one of the largest publishers of climbing guidebooks in many of the main climbing areas of England and Wales.
+The CC is one of the largest publishers of climbing guidebooks in many of the main climbing areas of England and Wales.
 The club also owns and operates a number of climbing huts in England, Scotland, and Wales.

 Early history

 The Club developed from England's and Wales' earliest attempt to formally organize and bring together those who were active in participating and developing the "new" sport of rock climbing.

 In 1870, C. E. Mathews founded the Society of Welsh Rabbits, which was a loose association of climbers who were largely English.
 By 1897, members of the Society saw a need for something more formal, and forty met at the Café Monico in London to discuss forming a new Club.